SushantGautam/SushantGautam/README.md

 ### Namastey! from Nepal :nepal:🙏

 - 🔭 I’m currently working on multiple projects mostly ML applications.
-- 🌱 I’m currently learning Transformer architectures for summarizations.
+- 🌱 I’m currently learning Transformer architectures for NLU mostly summarizations.
 - 👯 I’m always open to collaborating on cool ideas
 - 💬 Ask me about anything you think I can answer.
 - 📫 How to reach me: [...](http://sushant.info.np/)